-- 2.1 The Code applies to all employees of the School.
-The Code also applies to contractors, agency staff, volunteers and those on student/work experience placements working on behalf of the School. - 2.2 You should read the Code in conjunction with professional standards, other school policies, requirements and guidance regarding standards of conduct in particular areas of work.
+- 2.1 The Code applies to all employees of the school.
+The Code also applies to contractors, agency staff, volunteers and those on student/work experience placements working on behalf of the school. - 2.2 You should read the Code in conjunction with professional standards, other school policies, requirements and guidance regarding standards of conduct in particular areas of work.
 This list is not exhaustive and you should familiarise yourself with any relevant guidance which may be provided in relation to your particular area of work.
-You should address any further queries you have to your line manager, senior leader or Headteacher.
+You should address any further queries you have to your Headteacher.